 Located in the famous pilgrimage town Haridwar, this Ayurvedic destination embodies elegance.
 You are free in your spiritual and wellness pursuits beyond the luxurious offerings.
 Situated just beside the Holy Ganges, Aalia provides a real treat to travelers through its authentic Ayurvedic massages and treatments.

-Time to tap the potential of Ayurvedic tourism:
+Tapping into the potential of Ayurvedic Medical tourism

-Ayurveda is deep-rooted in Indian culture.
 According to published data, the current valuation of the Indian Ayurvedic market is INR 50 billion.
-It is maintaining a healthy growth rate of 10-15% which is likely to persist till the next 10 years.
+It is maintaining a healthy growth rate of 10-15% which is likely to persist for the next 10 years.

-In the new tourism policy, India government has taken commendable efforts to market India’s tourism products to the global market under the brand ‘Incredible India’.
-Besides conventional tourism attractions, it showcased the Indian tradition of yoga, meditation, spirituality and Ayurveda.
+In the new tourism policy, the Indian government has made commendable efforts to market India’s tourism products to the global market under the brand ‘Incredible India’.
+Besides conventional tourism attractions, it showcased the Indian tradition of yoga, meditation, spirituality, and Ayurveda.